top of page

 • Are there always an equal number of boys and girls for dance partners?

 In a perfect world there would always be an equal number of boys and girls and most of the time the numbers are fairly equal.
-On occassions we have instructed classes where the girl / boy ratio is far from equal and we are still able to make it work so that our dance curriculum is satisfied.
+On occasions we have instructed classes where the girl / boy ratio is far from equal and we are still able to make it work so that our dance curriculum is satisfied.
 Students will still learn the proper etiquette for asking someone to dance and for respectfully declining an invitation to dance.
-Besides learning a few partner dances, students will also learn several popular non-partner dances they are likey to encounter at elementary / middle schools and weddings.
+Besides learning a few partner dances, students will also learn several popular non-partner dances they are likely to encounter at middle school dances and weddings.

 • During the refreshment break, how are the students matched up?